 Another trap is valuing the property too high and thus paying too much for it.
 Do not cherry-pick the comps when assessing the value of a property.
 Don’t just look at the high comps that make the deal work.
 Instead, take the average of all the comps and remove any high-priced outliers.

 Understand that when selling the house, the appraisal is often the driver of the selling price.
-Most buyers use a home mortgage to purchase the property, and the mortgage amount is bound by the appraisal value.
+Most buyers use a home mortgage to purchase the property, and the appraisal value binds the mortgage amount.
 The house flipper should base all decisions on the eventual appraisal value, which should be the market value, and not on the hope that a cash-rich buyer will pay higher than the appraisal.

 Conclusion

 Flipping a house is challenging, but you don’t need a house-flipping coach.
-The goal of the house flipping coach is to sell you their services, but the information you get in exchange is rarely worth the cost.
+The goal of the house flipping coach is to sell you a coaching program, but the information you get in exchange is rarely worth the cost.
 Everything you need to know to flip a house successfully is available online or on this site for free.

 The most challenging part will be finding properties with a significant discount, and the coach will be unable to help.
 At best, finding deals will be on you; at worst, the house-flipping coach will encourage you to spend too much on the property.